MdeBoer95/syntactic_change/README.md

 In order to determine syntactic change with an embedding space we first have to create a syntactic embedding space.
 For this we use [attract-repel](https://github.com/nmrksic/attract-repel).
 Attract-repel in its original form uses pairs of antonyms and synonyms to improve semantic embedding spaces by pushing antonyms further apart and pulling synonyms closer together.
-Since we want to create a syntactic embedding space we want to use semantically similar words as antonyms and syntactically similar words as synonyms.
+Since we want to create a syntactic embedding space, we want to use semantically similar words as antonyms and syntactically similar words as synonyms.

 The directory ```external/``` contains a slightly modified version of the original attract repel code, that allows to use